gichigi/egotrip/README.md

 ## Overview

-EgoTrip is a sophisticated travel discovery app designed for founders, executives, and high-performing individuals who want to "work remotely" in sunny destinations while maintaining the illusion of productivity.
-Because your thoughts deserve better weather than your office provides.
+EgoTrip is a sophisticated travel discovery platform for those who refuse to settle for pedestrian atmospheric conditions.
+We've prepared destinations within your immediate flight radius with weather that meets your standards.
+Naturally, we've included workspace intelligence for maintaining appearances.

 ### Key Features

-- 🌍 **Location-Based Recommendations**: Find destinations within your flight radius
+- 🌍 **Your Closest Escapes**: Location-based recommendations within your flight radius
-- ☀️ **Sunshine Optimization**: Real-time weather data for optimal vitamin D intake
+- ☀️ **Atmospheric Excellence**: Real-time weather data for superior climate selection
-- ✈️ **Flight Time Calculations**: Know exactly how long your "strategic retreat" will take
+- ✈️ **Flight Time Intelligence**: Precise calculations for your strategic retreats
-- 🏖️ **Founder-Worthy Accommodations**: Properties vetted for both Instagram potential and standing desks
+- 🏖️ **Refined Destinations**: Curated properties that understand sophistication
-- 🎭 **Plausible Deniability**: Maintain professional appearances while enjoying paradise
+- 🎭 **Executive Arrangements**: Pre-crafted alibis for maintaining professional appearances
 - 🌙 **Dark/Light Mode**: Work in your preferred aesthetic
 - 📱 **Responsive Design**: Perfect for planning escapes on any device
+- 📱 **PWA Support**: Install as a mobile app for on-the-go planning

 ## Quick Start